+§ 6101.
+Courts of inquiry.

-Section 1101.
-Courts of Inquiry.-(a) Courts of inquiry to investigate any matter may be convened by any person authorized to convene a general court-martial or by any other person designated by the Governor for that purpose, whether or not the persons involved have requested such an inquiry.
+(a) Who may convene.-Courts of inquiry to investigate any matter may be convened by any person authorized to convene a general courtmartial or by any other person designated by the Governor for that purpose, whether or not the persons involved have requested such an inquiry.

-(b) A court of inquiry consists of three or more commissioned officers.
-For each court of inquiry the convening authority shall also appoint counsel for the court.
+(b) Composition.-A court of inquiry consists of three or more commissioned officers.
+For each court of inquiry the convening authority shall also appoint coursel for the court.

-- (c) Any person subject to this act whose conduct is subject to inquiry shall be designated as a party.
-Any person subject to this act or employed in the Department of Military Affairs who has a direct interest in the subject of inquiry shall have the right to be designated as a party upon request to the court.
-Any person designated as a party shall be given due notice and has the right to be present, to be represented by counsel, to cross-examine witnesses, and to introduce evidence. - (d) Members of a court of inquiry may be challenged by a party, but only for cause stated to the court. - (e) The members, counsel, the reporter, and interpreters of courts of inquiry shall take an oath or affirmation to faithfully perform their duties. - (f) Witnesses may be summoned to appear and testify and be examined before courts of inquiry, as provided for courts-martial. - (g) Courts of inquiry shall make findings of fact but shall not express opinions or make recommendations unless required to do so by the convening authority. - (h) Each court of inquiry shall keep a record of its proceedings, which shall be authenticated by the signatures of the president and counsel for the court and forwarded to the convening authority.
+(c) Parties.-Any person subject to this part whose conduct is subject to inquiry shall be designated as a party.
+Any person subject to this part or employed in the Department of Military Affairs who has a direct interest in the subject of inquiry shall have the right to be designated as a party upon request to the court.
+Any person designated as a party shall be given due notice and has the right to be present, to be represented by counsel, to cross-examine witnesses, and to introduce evidence.

+(d) Challenging members.-Members of a court of inquiry may be challenged by a party, but only for cause stated to the court.

+(e) Oath or affirmation.-The members, counsel, the reporter, and interpreters of courts of inquiry shall take an oath or affirmation to faithfully perform their duties.

+(f) Witnesses.-Witnesses may be summoned to appear and testify and be examined before courts of inquiry, as provided for courtsmartial.

+(g) Findings and recommendations.-Courts of inquiry shall make findings of fact but shall not express opinions or make recommendations unless required to do so by the convening authority.

+(h) Record.-Each court of inquiry shall keep a record of its proceedings, which shall be authenticated by the signatures of the president and counsel for the court and forwarded to the convening authority.
 In case the record cannot be authenticated by the president, it shall be signed by a member in lieu of the president.
-In case the record cannot be authenticated by the counsel for the court, it shall be signed by a member in lieu of the counsel.

-&lt;sup>1 "anquiry" in original.
+In case the record cannot be authenticated by the signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court, it shall be signed by a member in lieu of the court of

+§ 6102.
+Authority to administer oaths.

-Section 1102.
-Authority to Administer Oaths.-(a) The following members of the State military forces may administer oaths for the purposes of military administration, including military justice:
+(a) Military administration and justice.-The following members of the State military forces may administer oaths for the purposes of military administration, including military justice: